Lukas Franks PI

 I flashed a holo of the dude in shades and a goatee.

-“Sure, his name’s George.
-He’s pretty popular around here.
+“Sure.
+Calls himself G. He’s popular around here.
 I think he’s a musician or something.”

-“Are there any private rooms in this place, you know, where private things can happen?”
+“Are there any private rooms in this place, you know, where private things happen?”

 Harley Quinn shrugged and turned around.
-I’d probably raised a delicate subject.
+I’d probably raised a taboo subject, unhealthy to talk about.
 Or else my quarter had run out again.
 Harley had just cost me a hundred in fold, but Drax was paying expenses.
-Besides, I figured I had found out what happened to Ritter.
+Besides, my Spidey sense said I had found out what happened to Ritter.
 He was Luna.
-Yeah, their personalities were different, but hell, maybe Luna felt free and Ritter didn’t.
+Yeah, their personalities were different, but hell, maybe Luna felt free, and Ritter didn’t.
 I downed my Laphroaig, thanked Harley Quinn, and headed up the stairs.

-As soon as I stepped outside a big meaty hand grabbed my shoulder.
-I was about to spin and break the asshole’s arm but the cold touch of metal on the back of my head convinced me to change my mind.
+As soon as I stepped outside I felt a big meaty hand land on my shoulder.
+I was about to spin and break the asshole’s arm but the cold touch of metal on the back of my head changed my mind.

 “Don’t turn, keep walking.”
 Russian accent.
 My gut said Organitskaya.
 Not good.